David Politis Interview — Cloud to Ground Podcast Episode 4

 ABS: So what is the best trick that you’ve learned about Google from your own Gooru site?

 DP: That’s a good question.
-I would say probably the Chrome profiles is for me the most useful trick that I’ve found from Google Gooru which is– if you are using– if you have a Gmail account, a personal Gmail account, and also your work Google Apps account and being able to switch between those two Chrome profiles very quickly by setting that it up inside of Chrome.
+I would say probably the Chrome profiles is for me the most useful trick that I’ve found from Google Gooru which is– if you are using– if you have a Gmail account, a personal Gmail account, and also your work Google Workspace account and being able to switch between those two Chrome profiles very quickly by setting that it up inside of Chrome.
 So Chrome profile is probably the best trick I’ve learned from the Gooru site.

 ABS: Yeah, that’s a really good one.
 I really like the ones that you have with– that have to do with organizing your inbox because, as anyone here will tell you, I’m very anal about organizing my inbox and I like to have things color-coded and in folders.
 I’m not one of those people that have a thousand things in their inbox, I usually have about ten.
 I’m also very fun at parties as you might imagine. [laughter] So you guys, you make software that runs in the cloud.
-You give tips on how to use Google Apps in the cloud.
+You give tips on how to use Google Workspace in the cloud.
 So I’m going to go ahead and call you an official cloud expert.

 DP: [laughter] I hope so.
 I hope so.